 Kids who want to learn to draw on paper have more free content than ever.
 YouTube is full of step-by-step drawing tutorials.
 The problem is that watching a video is not the same as finishing a drawing, and there is no way for a kid to track what they have learned, build toward something, or feel the satisfaction of completing a set.

 The second problem: most drawing apps want kids to draw digitally.
 Tablets, styluses, in-app canvases.
 This app does not.
 The drawing happens on paper.
-The app is just the library and the progress tracker.
+The app is just the library, progress tracker, and portfolio.

 What the App Does